 Cultural Tribes Near Murchison Falls National Park

 Murchison Falls National Park, located in northwestern Uganda, is not only home to wildlife but also known for its rich cultural heritage.
-The area around the park is mainly inhabited by three tribes, each with its own unique traditions, language, and way of life.
-These tribes have lived peacefully in this region for centuries and are deeply connected to the land.
+The area around the park is mainly inhabited by three tribes, each with its own traditions, language, and way of life.
+Book a safari that includes a cultural visit to see these communities up close.

 Their dances, Agwara and Larakaraka, are full of energy and are usually performed during ceremonies.
 The Alur are also farmers who grow crops and keep animals like cattle and goats.
 They are closely tied to the region through their respect for nature and their belief in ancestral spirits.